Charles-Merrill-Johnson/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions is stateful and JWT's are stateless, Sessions is eaiser to implement it also requires more load on the server since it authenticates with every request.
+JWT are created by the server and then sent to the client.
+The client then stores the token in the header of every request.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs is a password hashing function we can use to build a password secuirity platform.
+One thing that bcrypt does is it hashes every password with salt.

 3. How are unit tests different from integration and end-to-end testing?

 4. How does _Test Driven Development_ change the way we write applications and tests?